 - It takes over 1.5 million barrels of oil to meet the demand of U.S. water bottle manufacturing.
 This amount of oil far exceeds the amount needed to power 100,000 for a year, which does not include fossil fuel and emissions costs of greenhouse gases needed to transport the final product to market.
 Source: Sun Times

 - It is estimated that actually 3 liters of water is used to package 1 liter of bottled water.
 Source: ValleyWater.org

 Water Filtration Solution

 Waterworld USA (WWUSA) presents a great business opportunity for water filtration professionals.
-Our business is entirely based on creating long lasting partnerships with our dealers by supporting them with paramount technical advice, products, and parts that are available today.
-WWUSA believes that partnerships have to be a win-win relationship.
+Our business is entirely based on creating long-lasting partnerships with our dealers by supporting them with paramount technical advice, products, and parts that are available today.
+WWUSA believes that partnerships have to be win-win relationships.
 It is because of this mentality we continue to grow with our dealers.
 With over a decade of experience, WWUSA has been helping a copious amount of companies and individuals support their customers with superior filtration systems from our comprehensive catalog of parts and complete systems.
-We carry water softening and conditioning solutions alongside reverse osmosis systems, from home solutions to light commercial applications, all the way to industrial grade systems.
+We carry water softening and conditioning solutions alongside reverse osmosis systems, from home solutions to light commercial applications, all the way to industrial-grade systems.